whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 Remember to load the firmware on these sparkfun controllers, you need to press the reset button twice.
 Refer to sparkfuns documentation for more details.

 ## Features
+- Keymaps now reference a Userspace to source a the pimoroni code.
+- While holding the NAV layer, the pointer will accelerate a bit faster.
+Useful for large resolution displays.
+- While holding the SYM layer, the trackball will act as a scroll wheel.
-Needs to be fixed - OLED support added thanks to the help of drasha's transport.
+- Needs to be fixed - OLED support added thanks to the help of drasha's transport.

 ## Troubleshooting
 - You might want to use the standard pro micro controllers rather than the sparkfun pro micro usb-c ones.
 There are some differences with the controllers and it will not follow some of the standard documentations.